(Information as of Feb. 11, 2025 at 9:30 a.m.; subject to change)

 - Restoration/clean-up

-- BELFOR is partnering with USC to offer a 20% discount on insurance-related services, such as partial loss and heavy soot clean-up services, to those affected by the fires.
-Mention your USC affiliation when reaching out to BELFOR at 1-800-421-4112 or through their website, BELFOR Los Angeles.
+- BELFOR is offering a 20% discount on insurance-related services, such as partial loss and heavy soot clean-up services, to those affected by the fires.
+Mention your USC affiliation when reaching out to 800-421-4112 or via BELFOR Los Angeles.

 - Hotels / temporary housing